Ryan Seacrest Hits The Beach With Rumored New Girlfriend, ‘Mystery Woman’ Yet To Be Identified

 There’s no denying that Ryan’s new lady also bears a strong resemblance to his 28-year-old ex.
 Indeed, the American Idol host appears to have a “type.”

 On social media, fans speculated about the timing of Ryan’s breakup announcement, which took place after he was photographed on the beach with a new woman.
-While Seacrest’s rep said the couple split “some time ago,” it was just this month that Shayna showed off the kitchen of the Venice Beach, California home she shared with Ryan in a spread for People.
+While Seacrest’s rep said the couple split “some time ago,” it was just this month that Shayna showed off the kitchen of the Venice Beach, California, home she shared with Ryan in a spread for People.

 “Wow okay, Ryan!” one Twitter commenter wrote of the timing of the breakup news just after his romantic vacation photos with a new blond leaked online.